 Everyday life can be draining enough when you are suffering from a mental health problem, without putting a load of pressure on yourself.
 As Arnie so eloquently said, life itself can indeed be a workout.
 And sometimes, you need to take a break from it.
 Some time to recharge your batteries and get yourself mentally fit again.

-From personal experience, I know that if I start to feel mentally unwell and continue to push through it without allowing myself time to recover I will just continue to get worse.
-Sometimes that recovery time will involve going out and doing things that make me feel better.
+From personal experience, I know that if I start to feel mentally unwell and continue to push through it I will continue to get worse.
+I need a bit of recovery time.
+Sometimes that will involve going out and doing things that make me feel better.
 Exercising and seeing friends.
 But sometimes it won’t.
 Sometimes it means staying inside, drinking tea and watching movies.

 I come out of it so much more able to cope with normal life and able to continue with that mountain of things I want to do.